KhartesViewer/khartes/README.md

 directory and that will be loaded into khartes whenever you need it.

 The advantages of this approach are
-* No transformation of the input TIFF data is necessary: khartes can read the TIFF files directly to create the data volume;
+* No pre-conversion of the input TIFF data is necessary: khartes can read the TIFF files directly to create the data volume;
 * You always have your data available locally, in your project file, even if you no longer have access to the original TIFF files.